 Fall Back – Prepare your baby/child for the clock change

-Are you freaking out about the clocks going backwards this weekend?
+Are you freaking out about the clocks going backwards at the end of the month?

 The end of British Summer Time (BST) is often thought of as a gift, because when the clocks go back, it gives us an extra hour in bed.

 The bad news is of course that for many of you, this autumn time transition won’t be very welcome, as your baby will wake at the usual time and you will miss out on the extra hour.

 Your baby who was once waking at 6am, will now be waking at 5am!
 Great!!

 So how will “Daylight Saving Time” affect you and your baby/child’s sleep schedule?

 The small time change of 1 hour may take a few days to work though as it can affect your baby’s circadian rhythms (physical, mental and behavioural changes that follow a 24 hour cycle), setting them off track and throwing out their body clock.

 For those children, I always think that it is best to be prepared!

 Below are my top tips on how to transition from Thursday 22nd October!!